MoonPoet/xaprb-src/content/blog/2015/innodb-book-outline.md

   - how table and row locks are communicated between engine and server
     - innodb_table_locks=1 means that innodb knows about server table locks; what does it do with them?
-    - the server knows about row locks -- and it can tell innodb to release non-matched rows?
+    - the server knows about row locks---and it can tell innodb to release non-matched rows?
   - Exercises

 - Index Implementation